hicommonwealth/commonwealth/wiki/React-Best-Practices-And-Improvements.md

 - ⚠️ This entry intentionally stays silent on state management.
 See [State Management](./State-Management.md) entry instead.
 - ⚠️ This entry is not oriented toward performance improvements.
 It is concerned with improving developer experience, increasing readability, and aligning our codebase with current React standards.
 - ⚠️ This entry discusses aspirational ideals for our codebase, and is not a descriptive documentation of how our codebase is actually organized.
-Strong divergences between ideal and actual have been explicitly flagged, but few or none of the practices here delineated are consistently or fully implemented.
+Strong divergences between ideal and actual have been explicitly flagged, but few or none of the practices  delineated are consistently or fully implemented in our present codebase (230815).

 # Contents